Azure/AzureDataLake/docs/PowerShell/ADL_PS_QuickStart.md

     Login-AzureRmAccount -SubscriptionName $subname

-## Getting a list of all the jobs submitted in the last day
+## Get all the jobs submitted in the last day

 The -SubmittedAfter parameter performs server-side filtering.

     Get-AdlJob -Account $adla -SubmittedAfter ([DateTime]::Now.AddDays(-1))

+## Get all the jobs submitted in the last 5 days and that successfully completed

+    Get-AdlJob -Account datainsightsadhoc -SubmittedAfter (Get-Date).AddDays(-5) -State Ended -Result Succeeded

 ##  Getting a list of all the jobs

 NOTE: If you have a lot of jobs submitted inthe last 30 days it may take a while for this cmdlet to finish'